Some numbers from the State of Testing 2026 that jumped out.

 ~79% cite AI as the most impactful technology for testing.
 But 46% straight up distrust AI testing accuracy.
 And around 30% of GenAI testing projects get abandoned after POC.
 That's a weird combo.

 My take on the 30% abandonment: most tools optimize for demos, not production.
-They "heal" selector failures silently, and you can't tell whether the AI just healed away a real bug or fixed a broken locator.
+They "heal" selector failures silently, and you can't tell whether the AI treated a real bug as a locator repair.
 That ambiguity kills trust pretty fast.
-False positives are worse than actual bugs honestly... cry wolf enough times and nobody checks the alerts anymore.
+False positives are worse than many real bugs.
+Too many false positives and teams stop checking the alerts.

-Has anyone here actually shipped AI-generated tests to production and trusted the results past 6 months?
-Not a 2-week POC, actually relied on them day to day.
+Has anyone here shipped AI-generated tests to production and trusted the results past 6 months?
+Beyond a 2-week POC, relied on them day to day.
 What made it stick or fall apart?

 Get a demo